Court Enforces Microsoft’s Force Majeure Provision in International Contract

 The case is Cypress Insurance Company v.
 Sk Hynix America, Court No. 17-CV-00467, decided by the Honorable Richard Jones on February 6, 2019 in the United States District Court for the Western District of Washington, at Seattle.

-Contact legal translation service All Language Alliance, Inc. to obtain certified translation of force majeure clauses and provisions from Simplified Chinese, Arabic, Russian, French, Portuguese, German, Italian, Korean, Norwegian, Swedish, and other languages to English.
+Contact legal translation service All Language Alliance, Inc. to obtain certified translation of force majeure clauses and provisions from Simplified Chinese, Arabic, Russian, French, Portuguese, German, Italian, Korean, Spanish, Norwegian, Swedish, and other languages to English.

 #alllanguagealliance #forcemajeure #forcemajeuretranslation #legaltranslation #legaltranslationservices #legaldocumenttranslation #contracttranslation #agreementtranslation #forcemajeureclausetranslation #forcemajeureprovisiontranslation #contracttranslationservices #agreementtranslationservices #internationalcontracttranslation #insuranceclaimstranslation